 Strap on your hat and pull on your boots for a visit to northern Nevada’s Cowboy Country, where jeans are the fashion norm and nobody stands on ceremony.
-In this region, Old West hospitality is the rule.
+In this region, Old West hospitality is the golden rule…and something that will assuredly elevate your travels from good to grand.

-When you’re in Elko, stop by the Western Folklife Center, the host of the annual National Cowboy Poetry Gathering, which will celebrate its 30th anniversary in 2014.
-Basque culture also plays an important role here.
-The hearty Basque cuisine – steak, beans, salad, fries and rich red wine – is served family-style at several Elko restaurants.
+When you’re in Elko, stop by the Western Folklife Center, the host of the annual National Cowboy Poetry Gathering, which will celebrate its 31st anniversary in 2015.
+Basque culture also plays a tremendously important role in this neck of the woods.
+The hearty, multi-course Basque cuisine – steak, beans, salad, fries and rich red wine are the usual staples – is served family-style at several Elko restaurants.
+Although tough to choose from, The Star Hotel is one of Nevada's most legendary restaurants and its unmistakable neon sign continues to be one of the most photographed places in Elko County.

-The Northeastern Nevada Museum tells a story of pioneers and natural history in the region.
-For information about the Elko area, check out the Elko Chamber of Commerce Visitor Center, which is housed in Sherman Station, a turn-of-the-century, log-style ranch house.
+The Northeastern Nevada Museum and California Trail Center tells a fascinating story of pioneers and natural history in the region.
+For information about the Elko area, check out the Elko Chamber of Commerce Visitor Center, which is housed in the historic Sherman Station, a turn-of-the-century, log-style ranch house that at the time of its construction was the largest log home in Nevada.

 Anglers pull trout and bass from Wilson Reservoir, South Fork and Wild Horse state recreation areas.
 In winter, ice fishing is popular at these three reservoirs.
-For a unique winter experience, try Ruby Mountain Heli-Experience, based in Lamoille.
+Additionally, the entire county as a whole is a fisherman’s paradise, where anglers can nearly complete an entire IGFA Royal Trout Slam in the area, as the opportunity to reel in Brook, Bull, Golden, Rainbow Trout exists.
+And, for a world-class winter experience, try Ruby Mountain Heli-Ski – one of two heli-skiing operations in North America – headquartered in Lamoille.

 In addition to off-road opportunities and wildlife-viewing areas, West Wendover on the Nevada-Utah border has five major casinos with fine dining and lodging, and the Peppermill Concert Hall books top-name entertainment.
 The Nevada-Idaho border town of Jackpot also boasts casino action and entertainment.